 In this section, we present a few crucial stylized facts about the share of Chinese imports in India and product scope of Indian firms.
-First, we show that there is also a lot of heterogeneity across industries within the Indian manufacturing sector in terms of the growth of Chinese imports relative to total imports.
-Figure 2 plots share of imports from China across 22 NIC 2-digit industries for 1992-2007.
-Share of imports from China rose for a large number of industries; almost remained constant for a few others; and declined for a couple of sectors.
+First, we show that there is a lot of heterogeneity across industries within the Indian manufacturing sector in terms of the growth of Chinese imports relative to total imports.
+Figure 2 plots the share of imports from China across 22 NIC 2-digit industries for 1992-2007.
+The share of imports from China rose for a large number of industries; remained almost constant for a few others; and declined for a couple of sectors.
 Unsurprisingly, our plots show a steep increase in the share of imports in some of the labour-intensive industries (e.g., Textiles, Wearing Apparel, and Leather), which is consistent with China's comparative advantage.
 Interestingly, the figure also points to an increase in the share of imports in capital-intensive industries (e.g., Office, Accounting and Computing Machinery; Electrical Machinery and Apparatus; Communication Equipment).
 These patterns in the data justify, in our view, the need for further empirical analysis.

 Second, we plot the number of products manufactured by a representative Indian manufacturing firm over the period 1992-2007 in Figure 3.
 It points to a clear upward trend over time.
 The average number of products produced by an average Indian manufacturing firm rises from around 1 during the early 1990s to almost 3 in 2007.
 The steady increase exhibited in the number of products is consistent with the finding of Goldberg et al. (2013).
-However, a closer inspection of Figure 3 points to a slight drop in the post-2001 period, followed by small increase and finally the number of products remaining constant after a couple of years.
-The rate of growth in the increase in the number of products also slowed down in the post-2001 period.
+However, a closer inspection of Figure 3 points out that the post-2001 period has exhibited some fluctuations in the number of products produced; a slight drop in the post-2001 period, followed by small increase, and remaining constant afterward.
+Additionally, the rate of growth in the increase in the number of products also slowed down in the post-2001 period.
 During the period 1992-2001, the rate of growth of products produced by a firm increased by more than 200%, whereas in the post-2001 period, the increase dropped to a mere 20%.

 We also calculate the average share of Chinese imports and average number of products produced by an industry (at the NIC 2004 2-digit level) for two different time periods: 1992-2001 and 2002-2007 in Table 3.
 Columns (1) - (2) show the average share of imports from China relative to total Indian manufacturing imports.
 For example, the number 1.31% (Row 1, Column 1) is the average share of Food and Beverages (NIC 2004, Sector 15) imports from China for the period 1992-2001.
-The columns show that for 21 out of 22 industrial categories, share of imports from China in total imports significantly increased especially after 2001 compared to the period before-2001.28 For an average Indian manufacturing industry, the number of varieties produced dropped from 5.4 to 5.1, which is a change of about 6%.
+The columns show that for 21 out of 22 industrial categories, the share of imports from China in total imports significantly increased especially after 2001, compared to the period before-2001.29 For an average Indian manufacturing industry, the number of varieties produced dropped from 5.4 to 5.1, which is a change of about 6%.
 However, if we look across different industries, the response is a bit mixed.
-For most of the industrial categories (16 out of 22), there has been an decrease in the number of product varieties, whereas, we find some evidence of marginal increase for others.
-This gives us a hint to explore whether (a) there is a causal impact of import competition or it is due to other factors; and (b) there is some amount of heterogeneity involved in the effect (if any).
+For instance, while for most of the of the industrial categories (16 out of 22) there has been a decrease in the number of product varieties, we find some evidence of a marginal increase for others.
+This gives us a hint to explore whether (a) there is a causal impact of import competition on the number of product varieties produced or it is due to other factors; and (b) there is some amount of heterogeneity involved in the effect (if any).